DennisSoemers/DeadlyCombat/README.md

 - CharmedBaryon for [CommonLibSSE NG](https://github.com/CharmedBaryon/CommonLibSSE-NG) and the [CommonLibSSE NG Sample Plugin](https://gitlab.com/colorglass/commonlibsse-sample-plugin).
 - The SKSE authors for [SKSE](http://skse.silverlock.org/).
 - Meh321 for [Address Library for SKSE Plugins](https://www.nexusmods.com/skyrimspecialedition/mods/32444).
+- [NoahBoddie](https://github.com/NoahBoddie/) for pointing me to an address to use on 1.6.640

 ## Disclaimer